Cloufield/GWASTutorial/10_PRS/README.md

 |P value thresholding| |C+T, PRSice|
 |Beta shrinkage| |LDpred, PRS-CS|

-In this tutorial, we will first briefy introduce how to develop PRS model using the sample data and then demonstrate how we can download PRS models from PGS Catalog and apply to our sample genotype data.
+In this tutorial, we will first briefly introduce how to develop PRS model using the sample data and then demonstrate how we can download PRS models from PGS Catalog and apply to our sample genotype data.

 ## C+T: PLINK

+## Parameter tuning

 ## Beta shrinkage: PRS-CS